 During a four-month pilot, LENA technology was used to measure talk and provide objective feedback to teachers in early childhood classrooms in central Virginia.
 In one classroom, 87.5 percent of children experienced an increase in either adult words or conversational turns.

 LENA Start is an evidence-based group program for families that uses regular feedback from LENA technology to help increase interactive talk between adults and young children.
 Children whose caregivers participate in the program reap the benefits of an enriched environment, showing measurable improvements in key aspects of language development.
-LENA data show that children whose families participated in LENA Start are showing elevated language skills one year after the program, according to an analysis of longitudinal data.
+LENA data show that children whose families participated in LENA Start are showing elevated language skills two years after the program, according to an analysis of longitudinal data.
 As home language environments are transformed, communities are transformed, and an early-language focus builds to city-wide impacts.

 Iowa State University’s Evaluation of LENA Start efficacy finds richer home language environments